datanav/docs/technical/tripletex-tripletex.rst

 Tripletex Department to Tripletex Customer
 ------------------------------------------
-Every Tripletex Department will be synchronized with a Tripletex Customer.
+Before any synchronization can take place, a link between a Tripletex Department and a Tripletex Customer must be established.

+A new Tripletex Customer will be created from a Tripletex Department if it is connected to a Tripletex Contact, Customer, or Employee that is synchronized into Tripletex.

 Once a link between a Tripletex Department and a Tripletex Customer is established, it will keep in sync between the two systems, regardless of where it is edited.